AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 - Descriptive file names like

-commercial-chiller-rooftop-installation.jpg - Concise, accurate alt text
+commercial-chiller-rooftop-installation.webp - Concise, accurate alt text

 - Page authority and inbound links